2martens/WBB-Socialshareprivacy/README.md

 Version notes
 -------------

-The currently available source code represents an early alpha-version of WCF-Socialshareprivacy.
+The currently available source code represents an early alpha-version of WBB-Socialshareprivacy.

 Contribution
 ------------